Skip to content

 Repeat this process for any additional tenants to be integrated with the EntraCLI component.

-Create the configuration file used by the container - a default configuration document is listed in the PS script - this may be created automatically.
+Create the configuration file used by the container - a default configuration document is listed in the PowerShell script and is included in the installation files.
 Update the EntraId and Signature 365 sections with the relevant IDs created in the previous step

 If you are using the default mapping, you can proceed to the next section and upload the config.json using Azure Storage Explorer.